ObsidianLabs/conflux-dapp-tutorial/README.md

   <img src="./screenshots/button_build.png" width="200px">
 </p>

-Click the deploy button in the toolbar to deploy.
-A parameters window will be shown and you can select signer, constructor parameters, gas limit and gas price for the deployment.
+Click the deploy button in the toolbar to open the *Deploy* modal.
+You can enter constructor parameters, signer, gas limit and gas price for the deployment.
 In the `constructor` of the contract code, `minter` is assigned the value `msg.sender`, which is the address of signer.

 <p align="center">
   <img src="./screenshots/deploy_parameters.png" width="800px">